theQRL/qips/qip-workflow.md

 Whether or not consensus is reached, a summary of the proposal is made and the discussion locked.

-If consensus is reached, the QIP will be slated development depending on resources available.
+If consensus is reached at it passes review, the QIP will be set as a recommendation and slated for development depending on resources available.

 # 3. Process Specification